quantstamp/erc4337-checker/README.md

         // debugging steps and do the validations! bool result = checker.simulateAndVerifyUserOp(vm, userOp, entryPoint);

-        // To debug, this will output all failure logs telling what rules are violated.
+        // (Optional) To debug, this will output all failure logs telling what rules are violated.
         // To see the logs, please run the test with `forge test -vvv`
         // you would not need this usually, only needed when the test failed unexpectedly. checker.printFailureLogs();